 Venous lake on your lip?

 Do you have a blue bump on your lip?
 Has it grown slightly over the years?
 Does it look something like the photo below?
 There is a very good chance you have a venous lake and we provide the venous lake treatment you are looking for.
 While these may be called a number of other things, venous lake is the most accurate diagnosis.
-Similar lesions are called varix, hemangioma, phlebectases and images can be found here.
+Similar lesions that exist are varix, hemangioma, phlebectases and images can be found on google.

 How do we treat a venous lake?